SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/connect/mfa.md

 ## Status of MFA on User Systems

-Currently, MFA is supported on most of the systems that users access via ssh, such as Cori, Edison, etc. Web and other services will start supporting MFA in September 2018.
+Currently, MFA is supported on most of the systems that users access via ssh, such as Cori.
+Web and other services will start supporting MFA in September 2018.
 The table below shows the status of MFA on NERSC systems and services.

 #### MFA Available Now